MileHacker Logo

 Traditional Beverages

-• Craft Beer: Long Beach boasts a growing craft beer scene with numerous local breweries (e.g., Long Beach Beer Lab, Ballast Point).
+• Craft Beer: A Very long beach boasts a growing craft beer scene featuring plenty of local breweries (e.g., Long Beach Beer Lab, Ballast Point).
 Explore taprooms for unique brews.

 • California Wines: Many restaurants feature wines from California's renowned wine regions, a chance to pair local food with local vintages.